reactiveexchange/rex-python/docs/QuickStart.rst

 Quickstart
 ==========

-To use rex-py package to access reactive exchange platform, a API token must be used, and it can be created from the trading platform under account settings.
+To use reactive-platform package to access reactive platform, a API token must be used, and it can be created from the trading platform under account settings.

 ----------------
-Create RexClient
+Create Client
 ----------------

-RexClient represents rex client class, and a user must to create a rex client first with API key and platform API url
+`Client` represents a client class, and a user must to create a client first with API key and platform API url

 .. code:: python

-    from rex.client import RexClient
+    from reactive.platform.client import Client
     key = 'xxx'
     url = "https://api.crossfire-dev.reactivemarkets.net"
-    rc = RexClient(key=key, url=url)
+    rc = Client(key=key, url=url)

 Use methods of `rc` client to access data.